Skip to content

 update_session_progress

 Periodically update session entry with current duration (while session is active).
+This is critical for preserving session time across daemon restarts.

 systemd_manager